obestwalter/obestwalter.github.io/README.md

 ## Installation

-Use the officially recommended way is weird and the way lektor deals with plugins is extra weird.
+The officially recommended way is weird and the way lektor deals with plugins is extra weird.
 I work around that by working with a master checkout of lektor next to my website and with the plugins in my package folder.

 It does not support Python3 yet either so I do: